Omerba31/clipboard-sync-tool/README.md

 A: Cloud relay: Yes.
 Local P2P: Usually not (devices isolated on public networks).

 **Q: Can I use my own relay server?**
 A: Yes!
-Deploy to Fly.io (free) with the included scripts.
-See deploy-cloud-relay.ps1/sh
+Deploy to Railway.app ($5 free credit) via GitHub.
+See `cloud-relay/README.md` for step-by-step guide

 **Q: Does mobile app store clipboard history?**
 A: Yes!
 Last 10 items shown in "From Desktop" section.
 Tap any to copy.